His Lordship (1932 film)

-His Lordship is a 1932 British musical comedy film directed by Michael Powell.
-It was made as a Quota quickie.
+His Lordship is a 1932 British quota quickie musical comedy film directed by Michael Powell and starring Jerry Verno, Ben Welden and Polly Ward.
+It was written by Ralph Smart based on the 1931 novel The Right Honourable by Oliver Madox Hueffer.

+Preservation status

+In 1992 His Lordship was declared to be "Missing, Believed Lost" by the British Film Institute, but a copy was subsequently found.
+It was put onto safety film and shown at the BFI's National Film Theatre 2000, where, according to critic Derek Winnert, it proved popular as a camp classic.

 Plot

 Cheerful Cockney plumber Bert Gibbs inherits a title from his socialist trade unionist father and becomes Lord Thornton Heath.
 However, then he meets up with movie star Ilya Myona and when his mother asks about her, Bert implies they are engaged.
 After some adventures with some dubious Russian types, Bert's girl Lenina eventually wins him back.